Wootton Bassett: The Town that Wept

 August 27 2000 / The Independent

-There is something mysterious and unaccountable about Trieste, a certain kind of vivid ghostliness that has struck many visitors to the cosmopolitan Adriatic port.
+There is something mysterious about the cosmopolitan Adriatic port, a certain kind of vivid ghostliness

 June 25 2000 / The Independent

-The new bridge uniting Sweden and Denmark is a towering icon of science and modernity; it is also a powerful symbol of the onward march to a borderless Europe.
+The new Oresund bridge uniting Sweden and Denmark is an icon of science and modernity - and a powerful symbol of the onward march to a borderless Europe

 January 31 2000 / New Statesman